Biological Oxidation and Reduction

 Applications

-Biological redox reactions have a wide range of applications, including:
+Biological redox reactions have many applications:

 Conclusion